MurphyPone/murphypone.github.io/src/content/algorithm-notes.md

 2. When we add a node $v$ to a layer $i$, set $\text{color[i]}$ to red if $i$ is even, blue of odd
 3. At the end of BFS, scan all the edges to check if there is any edge both of whose endpoints received the same color

-Running time is linear proprotional to the size of the graph: $O(m + n)$ since we do a constant amount of work per node in addition to the time spent by BFS.
+Running time is linear proportional to the size of the graph: $O(m + n)$ since we do a constant amount of work per node in addition to the time spent by BFS.

 #### Proof of Correctness of a "two-colorable" algorithm
 Need to prove that if the algorithm says $G$ is bipartite, then it is actually bipartite AND need to prove that if $G$ is _not_ bipartite, can we determine why?